-- TM has potential to cause temporary levels of disruption to road users (i.e. congestion and increased travel times). - There will be no impact on land take from private land and/or community facilities as a result of the scheme. - Due to night-time programming, construction site lighting during night-time hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users. - Access to the residential properties and community assets identified will not be impacted by the works. - Core paths and cycleways will not be impacted by the works.
+- TM has potential to cause temporary levels of disruption to road users (i.e. congestion and increased travel times). - There will be no impact on land take from private land and/or community facilities as a result of the scheme.

-- TM restrictions/arrangements and any expected travel delays will be publicised within the local and wider area, in an effort to minimise disturbance to vehicular travellers. - Temporary site lighting used throughout the scheme will be directional and pointed only at the area of works.
+- Due to nighttime programming, construction site lighting during nighttime hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users. - Access to the residential properties and community assets identified will not be impacted by the works as there are no access/egress point to these receptors. - Core path IK27 and national cycleway 73 will not be impacted by the works.

-• Any change of schedule will be communicated to local residents throughout the work programme.
+- TM restrictions/arrangements and any expected travel delays will be publicised within the local and wider area, in an effort to minimise disturbance to vehicular travellers. - Temporary site lighting used throughout the scheme will be directional and pointed only at the area of works. - Any change of schedule will be communicated to local residents throughout the work programme.